pyodide/pyodide/docs/development/building-from-sources.md

 tested in the CI.
 ```

-You can install the python dependencies from the requirement file at the root of Pyodide folder:
+You can install the Python dependencies from the requirement file at the root of Pyodide folder:
 `pip install -r requirements.txt`

 After installing the build prerequisites, run from the command line: